 - The PERM labor certification was filed with DOL or the I-140 petition was filed with USCIS at least 365 days prior to the date the alien beneficiary will have exhausted 6 years of H-1B status in the United States.

-A separate provision of AC-21 provides for a three-year extensions of stay beyond the six-year limit if the H-1B worker is the beneficiary of an approved I-140 petition, but cannot adjust status to lawful permanent resident due to unavailbility of immigrant visa numbers.
+A separate provision of AC-21 provides for a three-year extension of stay beyond the six-year limit if the H-1B worker is the beneficiary of an approved I—140 petition, but cannot adjust status to lawful permanent resident due to unavailability of immigrant visa numbers.
 Previously, PERM labor certification processing times and the availability of premium processing for I-140 petitions often meant that an H-1B employee could be sponsored for PERM labor certification in his or her sixth year of H-1B status and receive an I-140 approval in time to qualify for this three-year extension.

 However, increased processing times related to the PERM labor certification have made this practically impossible.
 The PERM process should typically be started early enough to ensure that both the PERM and I-140 petition can be approved before the employee’s H-1B status maxes out.
 But, due to the possibility that these processes can be delayed by audits or Requests for Evidence as well as the potential for premium processing to be suspended by USCIS at any time, the best practice is to start the process early enough to ensure that the PERM labor certification is filed at least 365 days before the six-year max-out date.
 This way, if the PERM approval is delayed due to an audit, or the I-140 petition approval is delayed due to a Request for Evidence of lack of premium processing, the employee will still qualify for a one-year extension of H-1B status.